-Twelve-months after participating in RPR, many doctors continued to report they had made changes to their practice.
-The overall proportion of doctors reporting changes to their practice after their review decreased from 49% in the post-RPR survey to 41% in the 12-month survey (first RPR only).
+Twelve months after their first review, many doctors continued to report they had made changes to their practice.
+The overall proportion of doctors reporting changes to their practice after their review decreased to 39% in the 12-month survey.

-Doctors made changes to their professional development planning: In the post-RPR survey, half (52%) of doctors planned to make changes to their PDP following their review.
+Doctors made changes to their PDPs: In the post-RPR survey, half (54%) of doctors planned to make changes to their PDP following their review.